-New Zealand has it’s fair share of Black Sand Beaches and the West Coast near Auckland is no exception.
+New Zealand has its fair share of Black Sand Beaches and the West Coast near Auckland is no exception.
 Make a stop and visit Karekare as it’s famous for being the filming location for the film “The Piano”.
-Due to the Black Sand, most people opt for other beaches so if you’re after a bit of piece and quiet then Karekare is the beach for you.
+Due to the Black Sand, most people opt for other beaches so if you’re after a bit of peace and quiet then Karekare is the beach for you.
 The cliffs surrounding Karekare are truly magnificent and make for a visual viewing of landscapes.

 Not only was this beach used for the filming of The Piano but if you were a Xena Warrior Princess fan, you’ll be pleased to know Karekare beach was used for the opening scene!

 This lovely inner-city beach is perfect for a summertime stroll and when we say inner-city it is exactly that, within 10 minutes you can find yourself at this lovely beach.
 This is a popular swimming beach at high tide, but can be quite muddy and slippery during low tide.